 There was no hint of shade.
-Glittering piles of grey-white sand, the result of wind and rain-eroded micaceous rock from the surrounding mountains, carpeted the valley floor and the high-noon sun mercilessly reflected off the desolate platinum landscape.
+The high-noon sun mercilessly reflected off piles of glittering micaceous sand, eroded from the surrounding mountains.
 My pack was growing heavier by the moment and I felt my feet swelling inside my hiking boots, pressing corns against the rough leather.
-I winced with each step and tried to focus on where I planted my feet so as not to twist an ankle on the loose rocks that littered the trail.
+I winced with each step and tried to focus on where I stepped so as not to twist an ankle on the loose rocks that littered the trail.

-I have come to the Jomsom area to prove something.
+I have come to do Nepal’s famous Jomsom Trek – and to prove something.
 After injuring my knee in Mexico in 2010 my body started giving me fits.
-My left hip, knee and lower back ached constantly and I had to cancel my plans to trek the Annapurna Circuit in Nepal later that same year.
+My left hip, knee and lower back ached constantly and I had to cancel my plans to do Nepal’s famous Poon Hill trek and the Annapurna Circuit later that same year.
 Though I fought it with every fiber of my being, gradually I accepted that my trekking days were over.

 Earlier this year I had to return to the U.S. for three and a half months.
 It almost killed me.
 With no access to the affordable organic, fresh, seasonal food that is abundant overseas, I began eating unhealthily and gained 15 pounds.
 My Yoga and meditation practice faltered and I felt unhappy and stuck.
 Finally, I concluded the business that was keeping me Stateside and rejoiced.
 I was free again to hit the road.
 I headed for Pokhara, Nepal to pursue my Yoga, meditation, and Buddhism practices with renewed vigor.
 Within a month I dropped all the weight I had gained and my knee and hip were behaving nicely.
 I began to wonder if perhaps my trekking days were not done.